adammy/eloquent-js/ch1.md

 !(1 > 5) // returns true
 ```

 There is one more logical operator that is called a *ternary* operator.
 It differs from unary and binary operators in that it operates on three operands.
 It is defined with a question mark (?) and a colon (:).
 The operand left of the question mark is evaluated.
 To the right of the question mark are two other operands, separated by a colon.
 If the condition on the left evaluates to true, the overall expression returns the operand left of the colon.
 If false, it returns the operand to the right of the colon.
-In essense, it will look like ```(expressionToEvaluate) ? returnIfTrue : returnIfFalse```.
+In essence, it will look like ```(expressionToEvaluate) ? returnIfTrue : returnIfFalse```.
 Additionally, it is sometimes referred to as a *conditional* operator.
 Examples below:
 ```javascript
 true ?
 1 : 2 // returns 1
 false ?
 1 : 2 // returns 2